Paraíso, Tabasco: The municipality

 The local cuisine is rich in seafood especially oysters, crabs, shrimp, snails and squid.
 Oysters are most common, mostly served pickled or smoked.
 Other foods include iguana, freshwater turtle and grilled pejelagarto fish.
 Sweets include those made with coconut, pineapple and soursop.
-The most traditional drink of the area is pozol, usually made without cacao.
+The most traditional drink of the area is pozol, usually made with corn and cacao.

 The municipality has a number of local publications including newspapers El Casabel, Horizontes Nacionales, Opinión and one magazine called La Edición.
 Mass media comes from state, national and satellite outlets.

 There are 138 schools from preschool to vocational education which include 59 preschools, 57 primary schools, 16 middle schools, three high schools, three vocational schools, two special education centers, three work training programs.
 There are also eleven laboratories, thirty one workshops, nine scholastic libraries and twenty three public libraries.
 Paraíso's illiteracy rate fell to 4.2 percent in 2008 from 5.9% in 2005.

 The municipality has 129.6 km of major roadway, most of which are state highway.
 There are eighteen vehicular bridges.
 The main highways include Federal highway 180, the Villahermosa-Comalcalco-Paraíso state highway and the Villahermosa-Jalpa de Méndez-Paraíso state highway.
 Seat transportation is mostly concentrated at the Dos Bocas port.
 There is a mall highway that links the town of Paraíso with the port of Dos Bocas.
 There used to be a road connection between Paraíso and the port of Sánchez Magallanes, but this road has been washed out in places.
 A rail line between the Dos Bocas port and Villa Chontalpa is under construction.
 There is an intercity bus terminal and local public transport consisting of vans, small buses and taxis.